Annual Technical Report 2006 on Industrial Design Information Activities submitted by United Kingdom (SCIT/ATR/ID/2006/GB)

 Trends or areas experiencing rapid changes with respect to the previous year

-Demand for Designs in 2005 dropped by 14% compared to 2004.
-This continues the reducing demand that started during 2003 following the establishment of the Community Design.
+Demand for Designs in 2006 dropped by 14% compared to 2005.
+This continues the trend which began during 2003, following the establishment of the Registered Community Design (RCD).

-New rules are being introduced on 1 October 2006 which will allow applications for multiple examinations and a new fee regime will be introduced.
-Fees will be split into an application fee and a publication fee.
+New rules were introduced on 1 October 2006 which allow applications for multiple designs on one application form.
+A new fee regime has been introduced.
+Fees are split into an application fee and a publication fee.
 Publication and payment of the relevant fee can be deferred by up to twelve months.
 The effects of these changes are unlikely to be known until 2007, however levels of demand are rising in the short term.

 II.
 Matters concerning the generation, reproduction, and distribution of industrial design documents and of secondary sources of industrial design information, i.e., official gazettes